awsdocs/amazon-sqs-developer-guide/doc_source/standard-queues-getting-started-java.md

 # Working Java Example for Standard Queues<a name="standard-queues-getting-started-java"></a>

-You can try out Amazon SQS standard queue functionality using the following Maven prerequisites and example Java code\.
+Learn about Amazon SQS standard queue functionality using the provided Maven prerequisites and example Java code\.

 ## Prerequisites<a name="standard-queue-example-prerequisites"></a>